Behavioral Threat Assessment and Management for Educators and Administrators

-1.0 Introduction to Threat Assessment and Management (TAM)
+1.0 Introduction to Behavioral Threat Assessment and Management (TAM)

-The purpose of this toolkit is to provide you with an introduction to threat assessment management, and to help you implement what FEMA and the Department of Education call “one of the most useful tools a school can develop…”(U.S. Dept. of Education, 2013, p.
+The purpose of this toolkit is to provide you with an introduction to threat assessment, and to help you implement what FEMA and the Department of Education call “one of the most useful tools a school can develop…”(U.S. Dept. of Education, 2013, p.
 62).

 In July of 2018, the U.S. Secret Service and Department of Homeland Security’s National Threat Assessment Center released a school-specific guide to threat assessment entitled Enhancing School Safety Using a Threat Assessment Model: An Operational Guide for Preventing Targeted School Violence.
 This publication, as well as the summary brief that accompanies it, provides the foundational underpinnings of this toolkit.

-Keeping our schools safe involves not just responding to violent events, but working to prevent them as well.
-Threat assessment management is a means to do just that.
+Keeping our schools safe involves not just responding to violent events but also working to prevent them as well.
+Behavioral threat assessment and management is a means to do just that.